import sympy as sp

 Next, lets use solara to quickly make an interactive component so that we can easily calculate the monomer and dimer concentrations, given a total protomer concentration \(P_T\) and the dissociation constant.

-First, we take the symbolic solutions from sympy and lambdify them so that we can input numbers and calculate the output:
+and lambdify them so that we can input numbers and calculate the output:

-solve_for = [P1, P2]
+= [P1, P2]

-inputs = [PT, kD]
+solve_for = [PT, kD]

-lambdas = {s: sp.lambdify(inputs, sol[0][s]) for s in solve_for}
+= {s: sp.lambdify(inputs, sol[0][s]) for s in solve_for} lambdas

-Next, we make a solara component, where a user can input the values for \(P_T\) and \(K_{D}\) and directly obtain \(P_1\) and \(P_2\) at steady-state:
+component, where a user can input the values for \(P_T\) and \(K_{D}\) and directly obtain \(P_1\) and \(P_2\) at steady-state:

 import solara